-The mission of the Charity is to serve the merciful love of the Church to people in danger or need, regardless of their age, gender, political opinion, family organization, health, sexual orientation, social and economic situation, their affiliation to an ethnic or national minority, faith, religion and culture.
+The mission of Caritas Czech Republic is to serve the merciful love of the Church to people in danger or need, regardless of their age, gender, political opinion, family organization, health, sexual orientation, social and economic situation, their affiliation to an ethnic or national minority, faith, religion and culture.

 Our Humanitarian Aid and Development Cooperation department provides assistance to a number of countries around the world, from Haiti to the South American continent, Africa, Europe, the Middle East and Asian countries.
 We alleviate humanitarian distress mainly to people affected by war or natural disaster, and our development cooperation projects concern health care, education, agriculture, environmental protection, etc.